-In order for an applicant to receive full admission to the Master of Social Work program, the following prerequisite requirements must be completed (in addition to other application requirements).
+For an applicant to receive full admission to the Master of Social Work program, the following prerequisite requirements must be completed (in addition to other application requirements).
 Any courses identified by the applicant as an "equivalent" prerequisite must be reviewed and approved by the MSW Program Director.
-All prereqs must be completed prior to full admission to the MSW Program.
+All prerequisites must be completed prior to full admission to the MSW Program.